 Tinderbox uses underlying Apple frameworks to automatically substitute typographic ('curly') curly single or double quotes instead of straight ones where they are found in $Text.
 Note: for historical and practical reasons this feature is not used in aTbRef.

-Thus if a quoted word 'funny' is types with straight quotes, the 'smart' mechanism will change it to ‘funny’.
+Thus if a quoted word 'funny' is typed with straight quotes, the 'smart' mechanism will change it to ‘funny’.
 Similarly "funny" becomes “funny”.
 The effect is not retro-active.
 Changing the setting has no effect on pre-existing existing $Text in notes.

 This feature can be controlled at Document Level or at note level.
 Use either of these methods (both are interconnected):